 Yes!
 Absolutely.
-And, at $5.99-$11.99 a pack (they’re cheapest at Target!)— from which I can get two sets — it’s a steal compared to a gel manicure.
+And, at $5.99-$11.99 a pack (they’re cheap at Target!)— from which I can get two sets — it’s a steal compared to a gel manicure.
 Plus, the longest I’ve had mine on is 15 days — which is about what I’d expect from a $35+ tip gel manicure.
 However, the key is in the application and the upkeep, so I’m going to run through the dos and don’ts of press on nails.

 - The nails come with an alcohol prep pad.
 Do not forget to use this!
 It cleans your nails pre-application.
 On the second set that you’ll get from the pack, use nail polish remover for the same result.

 - Then, press on the nail, working your way around glue then press, then doing your thumbs last (you need to use your thumbs to do the rest!).
-Press each nail on, rolling across the nail to get every edge stuck.
+Roll your finger across the entire nail to get every edge stuck.